The King’s School

 13+ (entry into Year 9) and 16+ (entry into Year 12): Academic, Art, Design and Technology, Drama, Music, Performing Arts, Sport

-A Chorister scholarship is also offered to boys between the ages of 6 and 9.
+A Chorister scholarship is also offered to boys and girls between the ages of 6 and 9.

 2020/2021.
 Reception: £2535 per term.
 Years 1 – 6: £3015 – £4830 per term.
 Years 7 – 11: £5625 – £6620 per term.
 Sixth Form: £6620 per term.
 Sibling discount is offered.